 Deformities are usually symmetric, and severity increases distally.
-Thus in a given limb, the hands and feet the most deformed.
+Thus in a given limb, the hands, and feet the most deformed.
 Joints are rigid and joints like hips and knee may be dislocated.

 Limb atrophy is seen and muscles or muscle groups may be absent.

-Sensation is usually intact, although deep tendon reflexes may be diminished or absent.
+The sensation is usually intact, although deep tendon reflexes may be diminished or absent.

-Range of motion in the jaw is frequently limited.
+The range of motion in the jaw is frequently limited.

 Contractures could be intrinsic which are frequently associated with polyhydramnios, symmetric and accompanied by taut skin, pterygia across joints, and absent flexion creases.

 Extrinsic contractures are associated with positional limb anomalies, loose skin, and normal or exaggerated flexion creases.
 Patients have an excellent prognosis.

 Deformities and malformations as noted before can be associated.

 - Maternal multiple sclerosis